-Responsible Municipal Art Society UOG:
+Responsible Municipal Art Society

---PROJECT AREA--The site for commemoration on September 11, 2004 was identified as Lot 26 in five years.
+--PROJECT AREA--The site for commemoration on September 11, 2004 was identified as Lot 26 in Battery Park City.
+Support has been indicated by the Battery Park City Authority, owner of the site, five years.

-Battery Park City.
-Support has been indicated by the Battery Park City Authority, owner of the site, Location for this year.
-Several other sites are being considered for future years, including sites within the
+Location for this year.
+Several other sites are being considered for future years, including sites within the Description: vicinity of the World Trade Center site and Battery Park City.
+The Battery Park City Authority, the

-Description: vicinity of the World Trade Center site and Battery Park City.
-The Battery Park City Authority, the Mayor's office and other City agencies have committed to identifying and securing sites for the next
+Mayor's office and other City agencies have committed to identifying and securing sites for the next

-Total Projected Budget: \$3,850,000.00 Total HUD Disaster Recovery Funds: \$3,500,000.00 Obligated HUD Disaster Funds to Date: \$3,000,000.00 Unobligated HUD Disaster Funds to Date: \$500,000.00 Cumulative HUD Disaster Funds to Date: \$1,454,331.00
+Total Projected Budget: \$3,850,000.00 Total HUD Disaster Recovery Funds: \$3,500,000.00

+Obligated HUD Disaster Funds to Date: \$3,000,000.00 Unobligated HUD Disaster Funds to Date: \$500,000.00 Cumulative HUD Disaster Funds to Date: \$1,454,331.00

 Measure Description Expected Quantity Cumulative to Date

 of Low/Mod Income persons benefitting N/A 0

 of Low-Income persons benefitting N/A 0

 of Public Facilities N/A 0

 of Businesses N/A 0

 of Non-business Organizations benefitting 1 1

-of Persons benefitting N/A 13700000
+of Persons benefitting 13700000 13700000

-On March 11, 2002, marking the six-month anniversary of the World Trade Center tragedy, two beams of light rose from a site just north of the World Trade Center site into the night sky, to honor those lost on September 11th and to celebrate the spirit of all New Yorkers who have worked to rebuild and renew our City, Conceived in the aftermath of the September 11th tragedies, the display-called Tribute in Light-is an artistic gesture bringing together the vision and talent of numerous individuals who, shortly after the attacks, independently envisioned twin beams of light rising from downtown New York.
-Organized by the Municipal Art Society and Creative Time, Tribute in Light was conceived by architects John Bennett and Gustavo Bonevardi of PROUN Space Studio, artists Julian La Verdiere and Paul Myoda, architect Richard Nash Gould, and lighting designer Paul Marantz.
+On March 11, 2002, marking the six-month anniversary of the World Trade Center tragedy, two beams of light rose from a site just north of the World Trade Center site into the night sky, to honor those lost on September 11th and to celebrate the spirit of all New Yorkers who have worked to rebuild and renew our City.
+Conceived in the aftermath of the September 11th tragedies, the display-called Tribute in Light-is an artistic gesture bringing together the vision and talent of numerous individuals who, shortly after the attacks, independently envisioned twin beams of light rising from downtown New York, Organized by the Municipal Art Society and Creative Time, Tribute in Light was conceived by architects John Bennett and Gustavo Bonevardi of PROUN Space Studio, artists Julian La Verdiere and Paul Myoda, architect Richard Nash Gould, and lighting designer Paul Marantz.
 Universally embraced by the public, the Governor and Mayor announced the return of Tribute in Light for one night as part of the City's commemoration of the second anniversary of September 11th.
 At that announcement, they indicated that Tribute in Light would be brought back each year for one night on September 11th as part of the City's commemoration.
 On July 8, 2004, the LMDC Board authorized LMDC to provide funding for the next five years' display of Tribute in Light, starting with the display on September 11th, 2004.
 Support of this installation is consistent with LMDC's mission to create a permanent memorial honoring those lost.
 Tribute in Light provides a valuable public service as an interim memorial, ensuring that on each anniversary of September 11th, the thousands of people who were killed that day and the loss of the World Trade Center and its impact on New York City and beyond is commemorated.
 LMDC funding provided for the purchase of the lights (which had previously been rented), technical support, and on-going maintenance for the display for five years.
-In 2004, the display originated from lights installed at a site known as Lot 26 in Battery Park City.
-Preliminary planning for the September 11, 2005 display took place during quarter ending March 31, 2005.
+For the quarter ending June 30, 2005, planning continued for the September 11, 2005 display.
+It was decided that the tribute in light display would occur from a new location atop the Battery Park Tunnel Garage through 2008.